sikegame/udacity-p2/README.md

 ## Synopsis

-This Python module provides the swiss tournament pair matching functions to your app.
+This Python module provides the swiss tournament pair matching solutions to your application.
 Simply import this module, and you are good to go!

 ## Requirements

 - Python 2.7 or newer
-- Your own Python app
+- Your own Python application

 ## Installation